treyvonburt/post-install-config/README.md

 🎉Congratulations!
 You have configured osTicket successfully!🎉 You have completed the second part of this three-part osTicket Install/Configuration/Ticket-Creation tutorial series.
-- Click [here](https://github.com/RoslyndWilliams/osTicket--Ticket-Lifecycle) to move on to Part 3 of this three-part tutorial series!